sagemath/trac_to_gh/Issue 5906.md

 # Issue 5906: "libpng error: Image width or height is zero in IHDR" when plotting CompleteGraph(2)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5906

 Original creator: mabshoff